Stand out as a Texture Artist

 Use Texture Theory to tell your story

 One thing that Mari excels at teaching you is the importance of understanding texturing theory.
 Nothing is handed to you from the get-go.
-In Mari, you are required to break down these texture maps into individual Channels (or streams, if you’re a NodeGraph user) to use as building blocks for your project.
-So from the very beginning we are already starting to understand how each Channel relates to the look of the final material shader.
+In Mari, you're required to break down these texture maps into individual Channels (or streams, if you’re a Node Graph user) to use as building blocks for your project.
+So from the very beginning, we're already starting to understand how each Channel relates to the look of the final material shader.

 Quote from Charli Holt, Lookdev Associate Product Manager, Mari

 Being able to dissect each of your maps and knowing how they will relate to the final texture is a vital skill for all artists.
 When reviewing your showreel, VFX studios are looking to see whether or not you truly understand how each component of your material contributes to the overall texture.
-They want to see that you know how the imperfections in your microsurface maps distort the reflection of light to not only create a believable asset, but to capture the story behind that asset.
+They want to see that you know how the imperfections in your microsurface maps distort the reflection of light to not only create a believable asset, but also to capture the story behind that asset.
 Sure, that metal gate is rusty, but why is the rust forming in that particular place?
 Perhaps the gate resides on farmland besides the sea so the salt from the air has started to accelerate the corrosion.
 Perhaps the farmer always places his hand on a certain point on the gate so the painted coating has started to wear down and dull.
-Once you start to look into the theory behind physically based textures you can start breaking down how your diffuse, metalness, specular and microsurface are really contributing to the texture.
+Once you start to look into the theory behind physically based textures you can start breaking down how your diffuse, metalness, specular, and microsurface are really contributing to the texture.

-I would encourage every aspiring texture artist to spend time learning and understanding the fundamentals behind physically-based texturing, and learning Mari can be a great way to get a head start on doing just that.
+I would encourage every aspiring texture artist to spend time learning and understanding the fundamentals behind physically based texturing, and learning Mari can be a great way to get a head start on doing just that.

 Say no to presets